 Connect a standard RJ-45 cable to the network port of the network camera.
 Generally a cross-over cable is used for directly connection to PC, while a direct cable is used for connection to a hub.

-Micro SD memory slot on the Rear Board
+• Micro SD memory slot

-Remove the rear cap of the camera to insert the SD memory card.
+Remove the front cap of the camera to insert the SD memory card.

 Connecting the Power